david-heasman00/react-animal-fun-facts-2/README.md

 **[You can see my code solution here.](https://github.com/david-heasman00/react-animal-fun-facts-2/blob/main/app.js)**

+*This project was written on the Codecademy IDE, and might be missing some elements to compile.*

 ## How can I speak to you?

 Want to chat about a project, or a potential opportunity?
 I'm happy to connect [on LinkedIn](https://www.linkedin.com/in/davidheasman/).
 Include a brief note in your connection request about why you're reaching out.